Danube River Cruise

 Traveler Rewards Program

 New Travelers receive a $300 discount on the Danube River Cruise tour!
 Returning travelers receive our Alumni Traveler Discount of 5-10% off the main tour price.
 Terms, exclusions and conditions apply.
 See the Traveler Rewards page for more details or contact us with any questions at 800.779.0353 or [email protected].

 Note: The New Traveler and Alumni Traveler Discounts apply only to the main tour price.
 The Transylvania Extension is not eligible for these discounts.

 Modified Payment Terms

-Because of the ship’s payment terms, our standard payment and cancellations terms must be modified.
-A full deposit of $1000 is due at the time of registration to hold your spot.
-Of this amount, $500 is non-refundable at time of payment, and the second $500 is non-refundable as of January 31, 2017.
-Final payment is then due March 23, 2017, and is non-refundable at that time.
-As always, you will be reminded with an invoice a couple of weeks before final payment is due.
+Because of the ship’s payment terms, our standard payment and cancellation terms must be modified.
+A deposit of $500 is due at the time of registration to hold your spot.
+Of this amount, $250 is non-refundable at time of payment, and the remainder becomes nonrefundable by September 9, 2019.
+A second payment of $500 is due on February 7, 2020.
+Of this amount, $250 is also non-refundable, and the remainder becomes nonrefundable by July 31, 2020.
+Final payment is also due July 31, 2020 and is nonrefundable.
+As always, you will be reminded with an invoice 2-3 weeks before each payment is due.